Mexican Shredded Beef (Instant Pot, Slow Cooker or Dutch Oven)

 1. Preheat the oven to 325°F.

-2. Coat the roast with the spice rub, patting it into the meat.
+2. Coat the roast with the spice rub, patting it firmly into all sides of the meat.

-3. Heat the Dutch oven over medium high heat.
-When the pot is hot, add a little olive oil, then brown the meat in the hot oil for 3-5 minutes per side or until browned.
-Transfer the roast to a separate dish and add the onion, garlic and jalapeño.
-Cook for 2-3 minutes until the vegetables are fragrant and slightly softened.
+3. Heat the Dutch oven over medium-high heat.
+When hot, add the olive oil and brown the roast for 3-5 minutes per side until deeply browned.
+Transfer to a plate and add the onion, jalapeño and garlic to the pot.
+Cook for 2-3 minutes until softened and fragrant.

-5. Place the lid tight on the Dutch oven and transfer to the preheated oven.
+5. Cover tightly and transfer to the preheated oven.

-6. Cook for 2 1/2 to 3 hours or until the meat is tender and shreds easily with a fork.
+6. Braise for 2½ to 3 hours or until the beef is fork-tender and shreds easily.

 How to make slow cooker shredded beef

 The one drawback of the slow cooker is that it doesn’t have a browning function.
-You can either season and brown your meat in a separate skillet, or skip browning altogether.
-(Don’t worry, it works).
+You can either brown the meat first in a separate skillet, or skip it and go straight to the slow cooker — it will work either way, but taking the time to brown it is worth it IMO.

-2. Add the veggies and Ro-Tel to the slow cooker.
+2. Add the onion, jalapeño, garlic and Ro-Tel to the slow cooker and stir to combine.

-3. Rest the beef on top of the vegetables and cover tightly with the lid.
+3. Nestle the beef on top of the vegetables and cover tightly with the lid.

-4. Set the cooker to low heat and cook for 8 hours or until the beef is tender and pulls apart easily with a fork.
+4. Cook on low for 6-8 hours or until the beef is fork-tender and pulls apart easily.

 Mexican pulled beef with a lime wedge and cilantro.